GreenStar Homes Certification Manual Version 4

 Document details of each device, battery, and/or smart home system.
 Submit homeowner operations manual showing how to set these devices up and ensure they work to keep home off-peak with a local utility program.

-Home breaker box 200 amp and can fit future solar & electric car chargers
+Home breaker box is 200 amp and can fit future solar & electric car chargers

-Home breaker box 200 amp and can fit future solar & electric car chargers
+Home breaker box is 200 amp and can accommodate solar power and electric vehicle chargers

-Ensure the breaker box is set up to add future solar power and electric car charging.
-This automatically met if there is already solar and one car charger.
-Homes or buildings with no solar access can skip this.
-Projects in areas with a walk score of 85 + can skip the car charger.
-An appropriate electrical outlet should be wired and set up in the garage or near the parking area.
+Ensure the breaker box is set up to add future solar power and electric vehicle charging capabilities.
+This requirement is automatically met if there is already solar and at least one electric vehicle charger.
+Homes or buildings with no potential solar access are exempt from this requirement.
+Projects in areas with a walk score of 85 + do not require the installation of electric vehicle charging capabilities.
+An appropriate electrical outlet should be wired and installed in the garage or near the parking area.

 Resources & Studies